-The answer to these questions is a resounding no. A person who willfully impedes or hinders law enforcement activity can find themselves charged with an obstruction offence.
-Motives in these cases do not matter: so long as it was your purpose to prevent or delay the police in their lawful activity, you have committed an obstruction-related offence and can be punished.
+The answer to these questions is a resounding no. A person who willfully impedes or hinders law enforcement activity can find themselves charged with an obstruction offense.
+Motives in these cases do not matter: so long as it was your purpose to prevent or delay the police in their lawful activity, you have committed an obstruction-related offense and can be punished.

 What Types of Obstruction Offences Exist?

-There are a variety of obstruction offences with which you can be charged depending on the unique facts of your situation.
-The possible offences with which you can be charged include:
+There are a variety of obstruction offenses with which you can be charged depending on the unique facts of your situation.
+The possible offenses with which you can be charged include:

 - Perjury: Perjury occurs when an individual makes a false statement while under oath.
 For example, if you are a witness in a case and you deliberately state false information, you have committed perjury.